 - ask someone you know to recommend one they have used

-- visit the Law Society's Find A Solicitor site - this is particularly useful if you need a solicitor who specialises in a particular area of law
+- search the Solicitors Regulation Authority Solicitors Register - this is particularly useful if you need a solicitor who specialises in a particular area of law

 - use website searches or legal comparison websites